Nechama-Lubling/WebAPI/README.md

 # My first WebAPI
 ## Online Car Store Application

-Welcome to our online car store application—a powerful and flexible solution that can easily adapt to various product stores based on the data provided.
+Welcome to our online car store application a flexible solution that can easily adapt to various product stores based on the data provided.
 This application is written in API-c# using the .NET 7 framework, featuring a RESTful architecture for enhanced performance and scalability.

 ## Table of Contents